Mokoia Campus is fortunate to have a marae on campus. Named Tangatarua, which translates to "two peoples, together in one place in one land."

 Marae Right Wall

-Te Pou Hurirōpa a Whakataupōtiki (the corner to Ihenga’s right from the doorway) we have Whakaue Kaipapa.
+Te Pou Hurirōpa a Whakataupōtiki (the right corner of Ihenga from the doorway) we have Whakaue Kaipapa.
 In sequence from this corner to the rear wall we have, Maaka and Tahu Matua, Tia and Hei, Ngātoroirangi, Kuiwai and Haungaroa, Ruāeo, Tamateaārikinui, Tahimana (Abel Tasman’s ship the Heemskerck), Paikea, Nukutawhiti, Whātonga, Araiteuru, Huiterangiora and Te Hau Tane.

 The Poutokomanawa (centre pole) is the heart of Ihenga.
 The figurehead at the base is Tangaroa (the god of carving, also god of the sea).